Nonparametric risk bounds for time-series forecasting: Bounds in practice

 \subsection{Real business cycle model}

 In this section, we will discuss the methodology for applying risk bounds to the forecasts generated by the real business cycle (RBC) model.
 This is a standard tool in macroeconomic forecasting.
-For a discussion of the RBC model and the standard methods used to bring the model to the data, see, for example ~\citet{Romer2011,DeJongIngram2000,DeJongDave2007,Fernandez-Villaverde2009, KydlandPrescott1982,SmetsWouters2007,Sims2002}.
+For a discussion of the RBC model and the standard methods used to bring such models to the data, see, for example \citet{Romer-advanced-macro, DeJong-et-al-bayesian-approach, DeJong-Dave-structural-macro, Fernandez-Villaverde-on-DSGE-econometrics, KydlandPrescott1982, SmetsWouters2007, Sims-solving-linear-rat-exp}.

 To estimate the parameters of this model, we use four data series.
-These are GDP $y_t$, consumption $c_t$, investment $i_t$, and hours worked $n_t$.
-(The data from the Federal Reserve Economic Database, FRED.)
+These are GDP $y_t$, consumption $c_t$, investment $i_t$, and hours worked $n_t$ which are from the Federal Reserve Economic Database.
 The series we use are shown in \autoref{fig:dsgedata}.

 The basic idea of the estimation is to transform the model from an inter-temporal optimization form into a state space model.
 This leads to a linear, Gaussian state-space model with four observed variables (listed above), and two unobserved state variables.
 The mapping from parameters of the optimization problem to parameters of the state-space model is nonlinear, but, for each parameter setting, the Kalman filter returns the likelihood, so that likelihood methods are possible.
-As the data are uninformative about many of the parameters, we estimate by maximizing a penalized likelihood, rather than a simple likelihood.
+As the data are fairly uninformative about many of the parameters, we estimate by maximizing a penalized likelihood, rather than a simple likelihood.
 Then the Kalman filter produces in-sample forecasts which are linear in past values of the data, so that we could potentially apply the growing memory bound.

-For macroeconomic time series, there is not enough data to give nontrivial bounds, regardless of the mixing coefficients or the size of the finite memory approximation. \autoref{fig:dsgedata} shows $n=249$ observations.
-The minimal possible finite approximation model is a VAR with one lag and four time series, which, by \autoref{thm:vcd-ar}, has VC dimension 5.
-In this case, since we are dealing with vector valued forecasts, we take $\ell(y-y')=||y-y'||_2$.
-We assume that the \autoref{ass:B} is satisfied with $M=0.1$ and demand confidence $0.85$ ($\eta=0.15$),
+For macroeconomic time series, there is not enough data to give nontrivial bounds, regardless of the mixing coefficients or the size of the finite memory approximation. \autoref{fig:dsgedata} shows $n=245$ observations.
+The minimal possible finite approximation model is a VAR with one lag and four time series.
+In this case, since we are dealing with vector valued forecasts, we take $\ell(y-y')=\|y-y'\|_2$ so that the induced matrix norm of $A$ is $\ell^*(A) = \sigma_{\max}(A)$, the largest singular value of $A$.
+We assume that \autoref{ass:C} is satisfied with $M=0.1$ and demand confidence $0.95$ ($\eta=0.05$).
+By \autoref{thm:vcd-ar}, this class has growth function bounded by $(en)^8$.